 I have worked with Alban Viard

-since 2008.
-I stopped rating Alban's maps after the association began to avoid a conflict of interest as our working relationship does, on rare occasion, earn me money.
+around 2008-2010.
+I stopped rating Alban's maps after the association began to avoid a conflict of interest as our working relationship did, on rare occasion, earn me money.
 All of the reviews prior to association have stayed up though, and FWIW, the Moon

 is still my favourite AoS map.

-I at one point gamed on rare occasion with the Winsome Games folks.
+I at one point gamed on rare occasion with the Winsome Games folks as I lived in Pittsburgh for a couple of years.
 I haven't rated a handful of their games because I was involved in playtesting them.VGG Stuff:

 I've been a video gamer since the second generation (my first home system was a 2600 bought in the blowout sales following the Crash of '83